wangzem2/ECE1508H_Project/README.md

 # Explainability of Large Language Models for Classification Tasks
+> **Note on Notebook Preview:** > Due to the large file size and interactive widgets (like tqdm), GitHub's native viewer may occasionally fail to render the `.ipynb` file.
+> **If you encounter a "Large diffs" or "Invalid Notebook" error**, please:
+> 1. **Download** the file and open it locally via Jupyter/VS Code.
+> 2. Or, use [nbviewer](https://nbviewer.org/) by pasting this repository's URL to view the rendered version online.

 **Group 1**: Dongxuan Li, Zemeng Wang, Chaochen Zhang

 ## Project Overview